A blonde woman writing notes while on the phone, potentially related to real estate or work-related tasks.

 Lender Protections

-As discussed, a mortgagee clause is a lender protection that prevents lenders from financial losses and from taking complete responsibility for a failed loan due to property damage.
+This component of a mortgagee clause prevents lenders from financial losses and from taking complete responsibility for a failed loan due to property damage.
 The mortgagee clause ensures that the insurance company pays the lender if the property is damaged and guarantees that they’ll receive their money even when borrowers are responsible for the destruction of the property.

 ISAOA